HC-Luo/HC-Luo.github.io/_pages/about.md

 The keywords to my research are precipitation, convection, fluid dynamics, thermodynamics, tropical waves, eddies and disturbances.
 My research approaches include time series analysis such as linear regressions and composites, emperical orthogonal function (EOF, some people call it principal component analysis), maximum covariance analysis, power spetrum analysis etc.

 As for personal life, video games are always on the top of my list.
 ARPG and ACT are my favoriate.
-OKay with traveling, not a fan of ball games (just don't like any types of competition).

 # 🥳 Publications